pauly/lightwaverf/README.md

 ## How to set up the google calendar timers

   * make yourself a google calendar http://www.google.com/calendar
-    * click on my calendars
+    * click on "my calendars"
     * click on "create a new calendar"
     * add some events called "lounge light"
-    * get the private address address of your calendar by going to calendar settings and clicking on the 'XML' button at the bottom for the private address
+    * get the private address address of your calendar by going to calendar settings and clicking on the XML button at the bottom for the private address
     * put this private address of the calendar into the lightwaverf-config.yml file
     * setup crontab (see below)